Ford City, Ontario

 The community of Ford City first made national headlines on August 22, 1917, when hundreds of French Canadian parishioners mourning the death of their nationalist pastor, Fr.
 Lucien Alexandre Beaudoin, formed a blockade refusing to admit their newly appointed priest, Fr.
-François Xavier Laurendeau, on the pretext that they believed he was in favour of the provincial school policy, Regulation XVII, which had severely restricted the use of French in the area`s bilingual schools.
+François Xavier Laurendeau, believing he was in favour of the provincial school policy, Regulation 17, which had severely restricted the use of French in the area`s bilingual schools.
 For more than two weeks, the parishioners mounted an around the clock blockade refusing the priest`s admission to the parish grounds and residence.
 On September 3, the Catholic Bishop of London, Michael Francis Fallon, sent the parishioners an ultimatum: accept the new priest or face the closure of the church.
 The warning failed to produce any results.
 On Saturday, September 8, 1917, Fr.
 Laurendeau returned to the parish with a police escort of 12 constables.
 The protesters, who were tipped off by a phone call of their pastor`s impending return, rang the church bells, and the grounds were soon occupied by more than 3000 parishioners.
 When Laurendeau and his police escort arrived they faced a sizeable blockade.
 The police escort pulled out their billy clubs to make their path through the crowd.
 Amid the pushing, shoving and shouting, someone threw the first blow and a full-scale riot broke out.
 Through a shower of bricks, rocks, fists, brooms and clubs, the constables managed to reach the church residence.
 The mayor, Albert Maisonville was forced to read the Riot Act and call upon the military for back up.
 When the riot finally settled down, nine men had been arrested, and nine people had been seriously injured, including two elderly women who fiercely resisted the policy on the front steps of the church rectory with broomsticks.
 For more than a year, the parishioners boycotted masses celebrated by Laurendeau and appealed to Pope Benedict XV to replace him.
 In October 1918, the Vatican ordered the parishioners to accept the new pastor under pain of excommunication, ending the boycott.
 These events came to represent the culmination of the French-speaking community`s resistance to Bishop Fallon and his vocal support of the Ontario Government`s imposition of Regulation 17.